Last updated on February 8th, 2023 at 03:14 pm

 Any new headache, particularly for people with migraine should be reported to a doctor.
 Whenever headache symptoms occur for too long or are accompanied by symptoms like weakness, vision loss, etc. seeing a doctor immediately is advised.

 What happens in brain when headache?

-When you have a headache, the blood vessels and muscles in the head region would undergo changes.
+When you have a headache, the blood vessels and muscles in the head region undergo changes.
 They may swell or tighten.
 This causes pressure on the nerves leading to pain.

 If the headache you are experience is a migraine, then are plenty of things that happen in the brain.
 The brain cells can be inflamed, and dopamine levels could decrease.
 The combined effect of both these cause severe pain.